 Navigating Motherhood’s Puzzle

 When I returned to work, motherhood became a discouraging puzzle of sick days and childcare.
 I have an anaemia disease and an empty crib, and I’m unsure if I can handle having another child fill it.
-All the test requirements for being a responsible mother included an annual CBC Complete Blood Count.
+All the test requirements for being a responsible mother included an annual CBC Complete Count.
 But my daughter climbed out of her crib one afternoon instead of going down for her nap.

-As my husband and I dismantled the crib into panels, memories flooded back of putting it together while pregnant at the height of the pandemic.
+As my husband and I dismantled the crib into panels, memories flooded back of putting it together while pregnant at the height of the Anaemia pandemic.
 Assembling the crib had felt like a team-building challenge for our parenting journey.
 It was a puzzle, and we solved it easily.
 But since becoming a mother with an anaemia test issue in 2021, I’ve felt like I’m assembling a much bigger puzzle where the pieces keep shifting shape, the teamwork is harder, and the final picture is unclear.

-Early on, I thought that if I could fit the “full-time job” piece into the “full-time child care” piece, the “a Complete Blood Test life after maternity leave” puzzle would start to take shape.
+Early on, I thought that if I could fit the “full-time job” piece into the “full-time child care” piece, the “Complete and other Blood Tests life after maternity leave” puzzle would start to take shape.
 It was a huge relief in 2022 when we were accepted into a daycare centre just weeks before I was due back at my work in I.T. support.
 The monthly cost of daycare was nearly the cost of our mortgage, and as much as it was a huge relief, it was also a huge squeeze.

 A smiling woman with glasses and long brown hair cuddles a newborn in a carrier on her chest.
 Wilkinson with her daughter a few days after Hazel’s birth in June 2021.